 Approaching the Victorian Era, popular magazines began to create trends and this includes decorating the ladies' shoes, sashes and parasols, with miniature tassels.
 The trend did not continue very long since in the early 20th Century during the Victorian era, the excesses of the past was shunned.
 Simple and unadorned aesthetic became fashionable and the use of tassels declined.

 During the emergence of the Art Deco Period, new geometric shapes and colors became popular, thanks to the introduction of synthetic materials like Rayon and tassels again became widely used.
 Oxford and Cambridge scholars started affixing tassels to their graduation caps as a sign of intellectual superiority.
 The rest of the Western world followed by adding tassels to everything and anything.

 Indeed, today you find tassels everywhere like in your handbags, jackets, boots, curtains, pillows, lampshades and well, just about everything and anything.
-But what is emerging to be a popular trend is using tassels as jewelry.
-So if you still haven’t got a set of tassel earrings, be a part of the history of tassels make one for yourself!
+But what is emerging to be a popular trend is using tassels as jewellery.
+So if you still haven't got a set of tassel earrings, be a part of the history of tassels make one for yourself!

 We are delighted that you found your way to So Sew Easy!
 We are here to inspire you, guide you, and also learn with you.